emirdeliz/menu_float/README.md

 # menu_float

-This library makes a floating menu appear in the window when clicking on another widget, like a button or link, for example.
+This widget makes a floating menu appear in the window when clicking on another widget, like a button or link, for example.

 ## Getting Started
 The use is very simple.
 The menu float receives a generic object to determine what object it has to send after the options click.